csnemes2/mcb-model-for-vqa/README.md

 ### Datasets

 Datasets are available on [here](http://visualqa.org/download.html).
 Only Real Images and OpenEnded questions are used.
+3 questions for an image, 10 answers per a question.
+**I only used 50000 images and 150000 questions.
+Split training & validation set with 9 : 1 rate.**

 ### You might also want to look at